Meet the finalists…

 Starting without prior meat experience, Lynsay is a Senior Internal Sales Member and an integral part of the team.
 Her passion is infectious and a huge part of Price & Fretwell being named Catering Butcher of the Year Finalist in the Meat Management Industry Awards 2019.
 Lynsay embodies the company’s values of consistent quality in both products and customer service.
-Lynsay is adored by other team members and FP’s customer base.
+Lynsay is adored by other team members and P&F’s customer base.
 Her ability to establish long term relationships with customers and manage a growing customer base is described as second to none.

 Despite coming from a non-meat background working in HR Nicola was persuaded to join Towers Thompson in 2007 and is the 3rd generation of her family working in the business.
 Originally joining as a Project Manager Nicola was then promoted to Office Manager which more closely matched the wide remit of her role.
 Nicola is responsible for HR, Marketing and Branding, Fleet Management, telecommunications and purchasing amongst a myriad of other responsibilities.
 Tenacious with a positive attitude and an organised approach, Nicola has a reputation for rising to every challenge whether it is organising the office move or helping Towers Thompson to attain BRC Agents and Brokers Grade AA.
 Nicola always goes the extra mile and is focused on driving the business forward to address the challenges of the future.